cerbos/wit-adapter/README.md

     check-wasi: func(s: string, now: u64) -> string;
 }
 ```
-The interface reflects the module's API, with the exception that string lifting and memory management is done by the `wit-bindgen` and the following extra code:
+The interface reflects the module's API, with the exception that string lifting and memory management are done by the `wit-bindgen` and the following extra code:

 ```rust
 wit_bindgen::generate!(in "../wit");